PPTArena: A Benchmark for PowerPoint Editing: Conclusion

 \section{Conclusion}

-We introduce PPTArena and PPTPilot to make PowerPoint editing a concrete, measurable capability for agentic multimodal systems.
-PPTArena turns real slide decks, human-authored edit programs and ground truths, and style-aware rubrics into a benchmark that highlights instruction fidelity, structural grounding, and layout quality beyond generation-centric evaluations.
-PPTPilot shows that a dual-path paradigm with explicit plan-edit-verify loops substantially improves reliability, outperforming strong proprietary agents and frontier VLMs.
+We introduce PPTArena and PPTPilot for evaluating and improving PowerPoint editing in agentic multimodal systems.
+PPTArena grounds evaluation in real decks with structured rubrics and dual judges for instruction fidelity and visual quality.
+PPTPilot’s dual-path plan-edit-verify design improves reliability over strong proprietary agents and frontier VLMs.
 Yet agents still fail on complex, long-horizon, multi-modal tasks indicating that robust PPT editing remains far from solved.
-We hope PPTArena and PPTPilot serve as a foundation for future work on stronger PPT editing systems that can safely and reliably operate on the documents people actually use.
+We hope PPTArena and PPTPilot seed future work on reliable editing of the documents people actually use.